platformsh/platformsh-docs/src/configuration/services/mysql.md

   * `rw`: Using this endpoint SELECT queries as well INSERT/UPDATE/DELETE queries are allowed.
   * `admin`: Using this endpoint all queries are allowed, including DDL queries (CREATE TABLE, DROP TABLE, etc.).

-If no endpoints are defined, a single endpoint named `mysql` will be created named that has `admin` access to all defined databases.

 Consider the following illustrative example:

 ```yaml